-In addition to the correspondence which is sent to parents/carers of students who are a cause for celebration/concern on a monthly basis, all Heads of Year will liaise with the Educational Welfare Officer appointed to the school on a weekly basis.
-This will enable the school to identify potential Persistent Absentee (PA) students (students who will have not attended for no more than 32 days over the course of the academic year) and encourage effective liaison with the EWO to ensure that other students who may require further interventions through formal attendance meetings with parents/carers and the EWO are targeted in a proactive, fair and structured manner.
+In addition to the correspondence which is sent to parents/carers of students who are a cause for celebration/concern, all Heads of Year will liaise with the Attendance, Welfare and Safeguarding Manager on a weekly basis.
+This will enable the school to identify potential Persistent Absentee (PA) students (students who will have less than 90% attendance) and encourage effective liaison to ensure that other students who may require further interventions through formal attendance meetings with parents/carers and the Local Authority are targeted in a proactive, fair and structured manner.

-Thurstable School staff will complete accurate registers five minutes after the beginning of each morning and afternoon session and within 15 minutes of the start of each lesson.
+Thurstable School staff will complete accurate registers 10 minutes after the beginning of each morning and afternoon session and within 10 minutes of the start of each lesson.

-Where students are deemed persistently late to registration, appropriate sanctions will be issued by the Head of Year and future punctuality monitored.
-Should a student persist in their lateness, the Head of Year will liaise with both the parents/carers of the appropriate student and also inform the Attendance Officer / Pastoral Head (as appropriate) of any developments.
+Where students are deemed persistently late to registration, appropriate sanctions will be issued through the centralised school systems and future punctuality monitored.
+Should a student persist in their lateness, the Head of Year will liaise with both the parents/carers of the appropriate student and also inform the Attendance, Welfare and Safeguarding Manager / Deputy Head (as appropriate) of any developments.

 If the above actions do not elicit an explanation for the absence and the absence continues, a further letter will be sent to the parents/carers.

-If this letter does not elicit an explanation for the absence, the school’s Education Welfare Officer will be informed and the parent may be invited in to the school for a meeting.
+If this letter does not elicit an explanation for the absence, the school’s Attendance, Welfare and Safeguarding Manager will be informed and the parent may be invited into the school for a meeting.
 This meeting will be to identify and resolve the difficulties which are preventing the student from attending school.
 The parents/carers will be made aware of the legal requirements regarding school attendance.
-The Heads of Year in liaison with the Pastoral Head will exercise their professional judgement when deciding to make a referral to the Educational Welfare Service.
-Each case has it’s own sensitivities and needs and is judged on a case by case basis.
+The Heads of Year in liaison with the Deputy Head will exercise their professional judgement when deciding to make a referral to the Educational Compliance.
+Each case has its own sensitivities and needs and is judged on a case by case basis.